 Key Publications and Patents

 Full-text published papers or filed patents representing the nominee’s best work (four publications maximum).
 Each publication should not be larger than 10MB.
 Work published by the nominee during graduate training will not be considered in this part of the nomination materials.
-Papers must be published or in press—submitted manuscripts will not be considered.
+Papers must be reviewed and published or in press—submitted manuscripts will not be considered.

 Letters of Support

 Be a maximum of two pages, single-spaced, and uploaded as PDF files.

 Indicate how the letter writer has become acquainted with the nominee and their work / research.

 Describe the nominee’s most significant research contributions and explain their importance for the nominee’s research area.
 If applicable, describe the nominee’s role in any large collaborations.

 Assess the nominee’s accomplishments in comparison with those of his or her peers at the same career stage.